KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

 .. method:: PIDLoop:UPDATE(time, input)

-    :parameter time: (double) the decimal time in seconds
+    :parameter time: (scalar) the decimal time in seconds
-    :parameter input: (double) the input variable to compare to the setpoint
+    :parameter input: (scalar) the input variable to compare to the setpoint
     :return: scalar representing the calculated output

     Upon calling this method, the PIDLoop will calculate the output based on this this basic framework (see below for detailed derivation): output = error * kp + errorsum * ki + (change in input) / (change in time) * kd.
 This method is usually called with the current time in seconds (`TIME:SECONDS`), however it may be called using whatever rate measurement you prefer.
-Windup mitigation is included, based on :attr:`MAXOUTPUT` and :attr:`EXTRAUNWIND`.
+Windup mitigation is included, based on :attr:`MAXOUTPUT` and :attr:`MINOUTPUT`.
 Both integral components and derivative components are guarded against a change in time greater than 1s, and will not be calculated on the first iteration.

 PIDLoop Update Derivation
 -------------------------

 The internal update method of the :struct:`PIDLoop` structure is the equivalent of the following in kerboscript ::

-    // assume that the terms LastSampleTime, Kp, Ki, Kd, Setpoint, and MaxOutput are previously defined declare function Update {
+    // assume that the terms LastSampleTime, Kp, Ki, Kd, Setpoint, MinOutput, and MaxOutput are previously defined declare function Update {
         declare parameter sampleTime, input.
         set Error to Setpoint - input.